SpineML/spineml.github.io/spinecreator/createnetwork/index.md

 file name to save to.
 Models are saved as a collection of files in a directory in the following format:

-* **<project_name>.proj** This is the main project file and lists the components, network and experiments that make up the spineCreator project
+* **&lt;project_name&gt;.proj** This is the main project file and lists the components, network and experiments that make up the spineCreator project
 * **model.xml** This is the network file containing the description of the network.
 * **experiment.xml** These are the experiments (if any) for the model.
 * **component.xml** Other xml files in the directory are the components and are named as per the component name.